cicadoves/cicadoves/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm expired newbie to programming
+- I'm an outdated newbie to programming
-- I'm still learning from __group of people that do some trolling__
+- I've stopped learning from _group of people that do some trolling_

 Anyway, here is a picture of penguins.
 ![penguins](https://raw.githubusercontent.com/thisgary/thisgary/main/penguins.jpeg)